harrypuuter/NanoTreeProducer/CorrectionTools/README.md

         ...
 </pre>
-Then use [`btag/getBTagEfficiencies.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/CorrectionTools/btag/getBTagEfficiencies.py) to extract all histograms from MC output and compute the efficiencies.
-Examples for the mutau analysis in 2017 are shown [here](https://ineuteli.web.cern.ch/ineuteli/btag/2017/).
+Do this for as many MC samples as possible, for the most statistics (also note that Drell-Yan, W+jets and ttbar events typically have different jet flavor content).
+Then use [`btag/getBTagEfficiencies.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/CorrectionTools/btag/getBTagEfficiencies.py) to extract all histograms from analysis output, and compute the efficiencies.
+(You should want to edit this script to read in your analysis output.)
+Examples of efficiency maps per jet flavor, and as a function of jet pT versus jet eta for the mutau analysis in 2017 are shown [here](https://ineuteli.web.cern.ch/ineuteli/btag/2017/).